harshit2490/ai-guide-namaste-dev/S1 01 - Welcome to Namaste AI/Readme.md

   <div style="font-size: 0.9rem; color: black; background:#fff; border:2px solid red; border-radius: 10px;">

 - **Q: What is Artificial Intelligence?**
-  - A: AI is the field of computer science focused on creating systems that can perform tasks requiring human intelligence — such as understanding language, recognizing patterns, making decisions, and generating content.
+  - A: AI is a science of making machines perform tasks that normally require human intelligence.
+It is the field of computer science focused on creating systems that can perform tasks requiring human intelligence — such as understanding language, recognizing patterns, making decisions, and generating content.
 It encompasses a range of techniques from rule-based systems to deep neural networks.

 - **Q: What is the difference between AI, ML, and Deep Learning?**
   - A: AI is the broadest term — any system that mimics human intelligence.
 ML is a subset of AI where systems learn from data rather than being explicitly programmed.
 Deep Learning is a subset of ML that uses multi-layered neural networks to learn complex patterns from large datasets.